dsac147/dsac147/README.md

 🎨  **Projects**
 - [Portfolio](https://www.divyanshusachan.in/) - Personal Portfolio Website built with Next.js, Three.js, GSAP, and Prismic
-- [CarMania](https://divyanshu-car-mania.vercel.app/) - Modern Car Rental Application using Next JS 14, React, TypeScript, Tailwind CSS
 - [Roles Directory Widget – HackerRank](https://www.hackerrank.com/roles-directory/) - Developed a performant and portable User Interface widget using React.js, integrated into the HackerRank Website.
 The site has monthly 10k+ users, is fully responsive, and has a complex and scalable interactive bubble design used to showcase all supported job families, roles and skills.
 Data is served dynamically via APIs

 🌱  **Current Focus**
 <br>
 <br>
-I'm currently exploring the realms *Golang*.
-If you have any tips, resources, or cat gifs related to *Go*, feel free to share them with me!
+I'm currently exploring the realms of *Chrome Extensions*.
+If you have any tips, resources, or cat gifs related to it, feel free to share them with me!
 <br>
 <br>
 🤝  **Let's Connect**